davesuonabene/MaschineMikroMk3LinuxDriverPlus/README.md

 # Maschine Mikro MK3 Linux Driver +
-I got very upset that Native Instruments never got the time to make their Maschine useful for Linux users, not even with their app, just with basic MIDI functionality.
+I got very upset that Native Instruments never got the time to make their Maschine useful for Linux users.
-This work aims to hack the Maschine Mikro MK3 to work with Linux with extended control over the interface capabilities for uses with DAWs or any other OSC capable software.
+This work solves that, hacking the Maschine Mikro MK3 to work with Linux with extended control over the interface capabilities for uses with DAWs or any other OSC capable software.

 Forked from: [https://github.com/r00tman/maschine-mikro-mk3-driver/tree/main/crates]

+## Overview

+- Complete Hardware Exploitation
+- Open Sound Control (OSC) I/O
+- Custom MIDI mapping for all the buttons and pads (with modes, MIDI types and button groups)

+**This may be the start of a series of drivers written to unlock the full potential of great controllers such as the Maschine, made useless by the ignorance of companies that would let their instruments fall into the dark instead of opening up the possibility for us to use what we bought.

 ## Prerequisites